Zillow-Project/zillow_project_2021/README.md

     - Conclude results

 ### Hypothesis
-- Living in Los Angeles may be causing log error because of majorly different economic standings within the area.
+- The stuctures age effects log error because a homes age may make someone think that it is of lower quality but it may have been refurbished causeing a under valued home.
-- Latitude and Longitude are drivers of log error because one home may be in the hills, another may be on the coast, another may be in the dessert.
+- Latitude and Longitude are drivers of log error because regions may be a higher priced area versus another.
-- Homes with heating systems are drivers of log error, because normally it is important but in southern California it is just nice to have but not a necessity.
+- A homes quality is probably effecctiing logerror because homes with a lower quality may be being priced way undervalued.
+- Tax vlaues may be affecting logerror because not all home prices are directly correlated to tax values.
+Although it is affects the price it does not lead to an exact number.

 ### Target variable
 - logerror